infojunkie/music-l10n/experiments/webaudiomidi/README.md

 options snd-seq-dummy ports=4
 ```
 - Virtual MIDI Ports (provided by kernel module `snd-virmidi`) are NOT used for general routing of MIDI messages! cf. http://music.stackexchange.com/questions/51463/how-to-use-snd-virmidi-on-linux
 - Jazz-Plugin on Firefox seems to return ONLY Virtual MIDI Ports, NOT the full list of ALSA MIDI ports.
-Need to investigate why.
+Investigating: http://jazz-soft.org/bb/viewtopic.php?f=2&t=934